david-bouyssie/Quantitative-proteomics/README.md

 #### 3.2.1.
 QC module

-The QC module generates a report providing a global visualization of data quality and reproducibility.
+The QC module generates a report providing a global visualization of data quality and reproducibility (see _Example/Reports/QC_proteins_set.html_).
 The user can set two parameters in the command line:
 - "normalization option": should intensities be normalized or not (T/F) ?
 - "delete empty lines" : should proteins with no observed intensities be removed from the dataset (T/F) ?